Eivind Rølles

 Eivind Rølles (15 March 1959 Bestum in Oslo — 18 March 2013) was a Norwegian musician (guitar) best known for his time with pop duo The Monroes. prior to this, he was a member of the bands Broadway News and PVC.

 Biography

 Rølles was repertoar and recording manager and marketing director of the Norwegian departments of the multinational record companies BMG and EMI for several years, and otherwise later worked in the firm Impress.
 In addition, he performed with his band The Fabulous Couldhavebeens who participated in «Kroghshow» with Hanne Krogh already in 1989, and in 2009 had members Hans Aaseth on guitar, Håkon Iversen on bass and vocals, Lenny Kittilsen vocals, Arvid Solvang guitar, Totto Hansen drums, and Arild Bjerkeli vocals, dancing, and percussion.

-After a prolonged cancer disease Eivind Rølles, died 54 years old.
+After a prolonged cancer disease Eivind Rølles, he died at the age of 54.